fabiomux/kde-servicemenus/README.md

 ## The available services

 My personal KDE service menus collection includes the following scripts:
+- [Compare with Kompare][compare_with_kompare]:
+  Cache and retrieve the file to compare with the selected one, using the clipboard area or a cache file;
 - [Compose with Betterbird][compose_with_betterbird]:
   compose a new email with the Betterbird email client using the selected files as attachments;
 - [Compose with Betterbird (Flatpak edition)][compose_with_betterbird_flatpak]: